Herb Hunter (footballer): H. H. Hunter Memorial Shield

 In July 1920, a beautifully designed shield, now generally known as "the Hunter Shield", carved in Australian blackwood by the prominent South Yarra artist, Mr Robert Prenzel, was presented to the Victorian Amateur Athletic Association (now known as Athletics Victoria) by Mr. M. P. (Marmion Percy) Adams, the author of The Rich Uncle from Fiji: and Some of his Relatives (1911), on behalf of a group of subscribers, to be a perpetual challenge trophy for the Association's annual track championship competition.

 The shield's carving depicts Hunter beating the (later) Olympian athlete Nigel Barker by six inches in the 1901 national championship 100 yards race.
 Beneath the carving is a copper representation of an open book, upon which the names of the annual winners could be displayed.

 Since 2001, when the Victorian Athletic League was discontinued, the Hunter Shield represented the best performing male club in Victoria; and, since 2009, the winner is based on female and male performances at the open Victorian Championships.

-H. H. Hunter Athlete of the Year
+H. H. Hunter Memorial Athlete of the Year

-In 2008, Athletics Bendigo renamed its athlete of the year trophy "the H. H. Hunter Athlete of the Year" in Hunter's memory.
+In 2008, Athletics Bendigo renamed its athlete of the year trophy "the H. H. Hunter Memorial Athlete of the Year" in Hunter's memory.